gbif/ssg-gb26/content/01_programme/en.md

 Time: 13:30-17:00
 Venue: Naturalis, Auditorium

-*The meeting is open to Governing Board delegates and observers*
+*The meeting is open to Governing Board delegates, elected GBIF Chairs and Vice-chairs and invited observers*

 *Please note that the session is in the afternoon.
 We would encourage you to attend the Biodiversity_Next in the morning.
 Programme for Biodiversity_Next can be found [here](https://biodiversitynext.org/).
 GB26 attendees can attend the Biodiversity_Next sessions on this day for free (you will need to show your GB26 name badge).*